On Eisenhart's type theorem for sub-Riemannian metrics on step $2$ distributions with $\mathrm{ad}$-surjective Tanaka symbols: The role of Tanaka symbol/nilpotent approximation and the main result

-\begin{rk} \emph{Note that by Remark \ref{unique_decomp}, if a step $2$ fundamental graded Lie algebra $\mathfrak{m}$ is decomposable into $\hat k$ $\mathrm{ad}$-surjective indecomposable fundamental graded Lie algebras, then in any other decomposition of $\mathfrak{m}$ into indecomposable fundamental graded Lie algebras there are $\hat k$ components and all of them are $\mathrm{ad}$-surjective.
-Moreover, by Remark \ref{sum_ad_surj} in any decomposition of $\mathfrak{m}$ into (not necessarily indecomposable) fundamental graded Lie algebras there are at most $\hat k$ components and all of them are $\mathrm{ad}$-surjective.} \end{rk} The rest of the paper is devoted to the proof of Theorem \ref{mainthm}.
-This theorem confirms the Conjecture \ref{conjecture} for sub-Riemannian metrics on step 2 distributions with Tanaka symbol being decomposed into $k$ nonzero ad-surjective indecomposable fundamental graded Lie algebras with $k\geq 2$.
+\begin{rk} \emph{First note that by Theorem \ref{Tanaka_decomp_thm} under the hypothesis of the previous theorem the Tanaka symbol of $D$ must be decomposable and by the second sentence of Remark \ref{sum_ad_surj} all components of this decomposition are $\mathrm{ad}$-surjective.
+Second, by Remark \ref{unique_decomp}, if such decomposition consist of indecomposable components only, the number of these components is independent of the decomposition.
+Let us denote this number by $\hat k$.
+Then the sub-Riemannian metric in Theorem \ref{mainthm} is a product of at least two and at most $\hat k$ sub-Riemannian structures each of which is affinely rigid (in the neighborhood of the projection of $q_0$ to the corresponding manifold). } \end{rk} The rest of the paper is devoted to the proof of Theorem \ref{mainthm}.
+This theorem confirms the Conjecture \ref{conjecture} for sub-Riemannian metrics on step 2 distributions with $\mathrm{ad}$-surjective Tanaka symbol.
 As a direct consequence of Theorem \ref{mainthm} and Corollary \ref{codim3cor} we get the following

-\begin{Coro} Assume that $D$ is a step 2 distribution such that its Tanaka symbol is decomposed into $k$ nonzero indecomposable fundamental graded Lie algebras, $k\geq 2$, with degree $-2$ components of dimension not greater than $3$ and such that among them there is no truncated step $2$ free Lie algebra with $3$ generators.
-If a sub-Riemannian metric $(M, D, g_1)$ is not affinely rigid near a point $q_0$ then it admits a product of two sub-Riemannian structures each of which are affinely rigid (in the neighborhood of the projection of $q_0$ to the corresponding manifold). \end{Coro}
+\begin{Coro} Assume that $D$ is a step 2 distribution such that its Tanaka symbol is decomposed into $\hat k\geq 2$ nonzero indecomposable fundamental graded Lie algebras with degree $-2$ components of dimension not greater than $3$ and such that among them there is no truncated step $2$ free Lie algebra with $3$ generators.
+If a sub-Riemannian metric $(M, D, g_1)$ is not affinely rigid near a point $q_0$ then it admits a product of of at least two and at most $\hat k$ sub-Riemannian structures each of which is affinely rigid (in the neighborhood of the projection of $q_0$ to the corresponding manifold). \end{Coro}

 The assumption of $\mathrm{ad}$-surjectivity of the Tanaka symbol is crucial for our proof of Theorem \ref{mainthm} because we strongly use a natural quasi-normal form for $\mathrm{ad}$-surjective Lie algebras, see \eqref{quasi_complete}.
 We hope that analogous quasi-normal forms can be found for more general graded nilpotent Lie algebras so that Conjecture \ref{conjecture} can be proved similarly for a more general class of sub-Riemannian metrics.